BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **colorDistributionType**

 The method used to distribute the colors along the line.
-You can use segment distribution when each segment will use on color from the color table.
+You can use segment distribution when each segment will use one color from the color table.
 Or you can use line distribution when the colors are distributed evenly along the line ignoring the segments.

 #### **colorsSampling**